nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-customization/web-ui-search.md

   - name: contract
   - Label: `Contracts`
   - Icon: `icons:assignment`
+1. Expand the **Elements & Attributes** box and check the **Auto** attribute to automatically execute the search each time a param is changed.
 1. Save your changes, deploy your Studio project on your instance and you're done :)

 ![]({{file name='result-search-screen-vd.png'}} ?w=350,border=true)